deragon/hdtools/.env/docs/linux/docker.md

   It’s also worth pointing out that the Docker Hub and other third party repository hosting services are called “registries”.
 A registry stores a collection of repositories.

-  You could say a registry has many repositories and a repository has many different versions of the same image which are individually versioned with tags.